-3.1.3.3.
+3.1.4.3.
 On bias-belted tyres, the words "BIAS-BELTED";

-3.1.4.
-The "service description" as defined in paragraph 2.26.
+3.1.5.
+The "service description'';

-3.1.4.1.
-In the case of implement tyre, the service description must be supplemented with the relevant application symbol;
+3.1.5.1.
+In the case of implement tyre, the service description supplemented with the relevant application symbol;

+3.1.5.2.
+In the case of implement tyre for mixed applications, two service descriptions one for "trailer" applications and the other for "traction" applications, each supplemented with the relevant symbol (see paragraphs 2.26. and 2.27. above) as follows: